 - Will an implementation team help you set up the solution?

 - Do you have access to training materials to use the software to the best of your ability both now and in the future?

 After you’ve created a shortlist of solutions, look for comparison pages between the solutions.
 For instance, organizations like G2 provide reviews such as this one:

-After narrowing down the list as much as possible on your own, schedule demos with the software providers of those who made the cut.
+After narrowing down the list as much as possible on your own, schedule demos with the shortlist of software providers who made the final cut.

-Don’t be afraid of asking your remaining questions regarding features, capabilities, and budget during the demo.
-No matter how awkward you may find the questions, you’ll regret not asking them.
+Don’t be afraid to ask your remaining questions regarding features, capabilities, and budget during the demo.
 Here are some ideas of things you may consider asking: